x7l7j8cc/ps3-disc-dumper-nouac-portable/README.md

+All Credits goes to [13xforever](https://github.com/13xforever) for the Tool.
+I only done some modification to Disable the UAC Checks and to start in Portable Mode, nothing more.

 PS3 Disc Dumper
 ===============
 This is a small utility to make decrypted copies of the PS3 game discs, suitable for use in emulators.